aws-samples/shopfloor-connectivity/docs/targets/aws-sqs.md

 # AWS SQS Target
-AwsSqsTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to an SQS queue.
+AwsSqsTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for sending data to an SQS queue.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-SQS"</strong>
 <p>Requires IAM permission sqs:SendMessageBatch for the receiving queue.</p>

 [Targets](./README.md)